nandorocker/vaughan-capital-wp/README.md

 ### Transactions
 - Transactions are ordered by date.
 Replace each transaction's post date by the actual date when the project was completed
+- Categories are ordered by the number on each category's "description" field.
+Do not add anything else in that field!
+It's an awful hack, but Wordpress makes it hard to use custom fields for this
+- Transaction item images are 444 x 300px

 ---